CircuitVerse/CircuitVerse/README.md

 ## Setup Instructions

+**Note:** You might want to use the docker instructions if you do not want to setup your own environment.

 * Install ruby using RVM, use ruby-2.5.1
 * Install Dependencies: `bundle install --without production`
 * Configure your DB in config/database.yml, copy config/database.yml.example